Kliment Voroshilov: The Great Purge

 When the Great Purge ended, some reforms were undertaken by the high command to reconcile Red Army doctrine (for example deep operations doctrine) with the real state of the Red Army.
 The politically appointed commanders of the post-purge Red Army saw that the army, especially after the purge, was not suitable to carry out deep operations style warfare.
 Commanders such as Voroshilov and Kulik were among the instigators of these reforms which positively impacted the Red Army.
 These commanders themselves turned out not to be able to carry out such operations in practice.
-Voroshilov and Kulik turned out to be unable to put these reforms into practice.
-One of these reforms was a reorganization of Red Army field units which accidentally moved Red Army organization to a far less advanced state than it had been in 1936.
+Likewise, Voroshilov and Kulik turned out to be unable to institute the necessary reforms.
+One of the reforms that was implemented was a reorganization of Red Army field units, which accidentally moved Red Army organization to a far less advanced state than it had been in 1936.
 This reorganization was conceived by Kulik but put into practice by Voroshilov.

 When territorial units were abolished Voroshilov noted that among the reasons for disbanding them was inability to train conscripts in the use of modern technology.
 He had openly proclaimed that the system was inadequate in an era in which imperialist powers (such as Germany) were expanding the capabilities of their armies.
 The territorial units had been very unpopular, not only with Voroshilov, but with the Red Army leadership a whole.
 They were hopelessly ineffective: territorial conscript Alexey Grigorovich Maslov noted that he never fired a shot during his training, while it was noted that these units only underwent real training in the one month a year when experienced veterans returned.